 This one is another product from the Active-Flora.
 This substrate is colorful gravels, suitable for a planted aquarium.
-They use non-toxic bright pigments and don’t use any artificial dyes or additives.
+Additionally, they use non-toxic bright pigments and don’t use any artificial dyes or additives.
 So there is no chance for an alteration of the water quality and pH.

 Spherical grains can promote maximum diffusion.
 This substrate contains bio-active nutrients for faster plant growth.
 The users who used this product as an aquarium substrate found satisfactory results.

 Like all other brand products, the manufacturer claims ActivFlora Floracor is naturally abundant in trace elements.
 Thus provides an immediate nutrient-rich environment in which aquarium plants will thrive and achieve optimum health and growth.